 What is GPS tracking and how does it work?

 The Global Positioning System (GPS) uses satellite signals to provide information on the exact location, movement, direction, and speed of an object with a tracker.
-To broadcast its location, a GPS tracker typically uses the same technology that a cell phone does to make calls and connect to the internet.
+To broadcast its location, a cloud-based vehicle monitoring app typically uses the same technology that a cell phone does to make calls and connect to the internet.
 Tracking systems can be used in vehicles, mobile phones, and other portable and fixed units.

 GPS uses satellite signals to provide information on the exact location, movement, direction, and speed of an object with a tracker.

 But GPS isn’t a synonym for navigation.
-The difference between a GPS car tracking system and navigation is that navigation provides your location plus directions to get you where you’re going, while a tracker only broadcasts your live location (to you or someone else) or keeps a record of your movements and speed.
+The difference between a web-based vehicle tracking system and navigation is that navigation provides your location plus directions to get you where you’re going, while a tracker only broadcasts your live location (to you or someone else) or keeps a record of your movements and speed.

 GPS tracking system components